 Solar PV Safety on Rooftops.
 AC vs. DC

 Two very important safety concerns with electricity are open-arcs and short-circuits.
-An open-arc is when a conductor (electrical wire) is cut, but the voltage is able to jump across the gap to complete the circuit and create a very high temperature arc; this is a fire hazard.
-A short-circuit is when a conductor or the conductor insulation is cut and the bare conductor unintentionally touches a conductive material that is not a part of the circuit such as a metal support or a person’s skin; this creates a possibility of shock and fire.
+An open-arc is when a conductor (electrical wire) is cut, but the voltage is able to jump across the gap to complete the circuit and create a very high temperature arc and this is a fire hazard.
+A short-circuit is when the conductor insulation is cut and the bare conductor unintentionally touch a conductive material that is not a part of the circuit.
+This could be a metal support or a person’s skin, creating a possibility of shock and fire.

-To understand the range from relatively safe to hazardous conditions with electricity, it is good to understand the conditions that make it hazardous.
+It is good to understand the range from relatively safe to hazardous conditions with electricity , as well as the conditions that make it hazardous.

 - Voltage is the force, and current is the flow of electricity.
 Voltage without current is only potential for power, and the same can be said for current without voltage.